Wednesday January 7, 2009

 May 10th and 11th saw us at Arriba Linea for a shearing clinic with Cathy Merkley and Trudy McCall.
 Shearing alpacas is a little more difficult then shearing (body clipping) horses which is where my experience lies.
 Alpacas have a much finer skin and more awkward areas to get to.
 Everyone had the opportunity to shear a couple of alpacas and to sort fleece.
 I sheared Oreo.
 It was a success because I managed to not cut him.
 Black is not an easy colour to work with as you really can not see what you are doing.
 Apparently I was very intense while shearing and had a propensity to throw the fleece instead of putting it on the table.
 Mel started shearing Rev but gave way to Trudy because he was so tiny and had so much loose skin.
 Mel did carry on and shear a couple of Arriba’s alpacas without incident.
 Kudos to the Arriba crew, Cathy and Trudy for putting on a very well run and entertaining weekend.

 We were confident enough after the clinic to shear our own alpacas.
-Special thanks go out to Arriba Linea for lending us there shears, Cedar Ridge Alpacas for lending us there table, Amazing Graze Alpacas for lending us there sorting table and assisting with the shearing, Lori and Calvin for helping with shearing and giving us insight into a different method from another shearing clinic, and to Gentle Glade Alpacas for their help with the shearing.
+Special thanks go out to Arriba Linea for lending us their shears, Cedar Ridge Alpacas for lending us their table, Amazing Graze Alpacas for lending us there sorting table and assisting with the shearing, Lori and Calvin for helping with shearing and giving us insight into a different method from another shearing clinic, and to Gentle Glade Alpacas for their help with the shearing.
 Whew!
 Just like the Juno’s!

 We sent Rev’s fleece out to Olds College for their fleece competition.
 He won 1st place and impressed the judge enough for her to make the comment “it was a beautiful fleece, good quantity for his age and she sure hoped it was a male to reproduce more, just like him!”
 It came back from Olds just in time to send it out Navan where it won reserve champion in his colour class.

-We were back at Arriba Linea June 28th and 29th for a Camelidynamics clinic with
+We were back at Arriba Linea June 28th and 29th for a

-Marty McGee.
-We had been to the one day Camelidynamics clinic with Marty put on by Alpaca Ontario several years ago but had not had a
+Camelidynamics clinic with Marty McGee.
+We had been to the one day Camelidynamics clinic with Marty put on by Alpaca Ontario

-chance to put anything into practice.
+several years ago but had not had a chance to put anything into practice.
 Marty was sensational!
-She is always learning new things and constantly adapting her training so
+She is always learning new things

-you can always learn from her.
+and constantly adapting her training so you can always learn from her.
 We certainly have made use of what we learned.
-Once again, the weekend was well run and entertaining.
+Once again,

-For those of us that stayed Sunday after the clinic there was a special lesson from Marty on how to put an alpaca in a sub compact car!
+the weekend was well run and entertaining.
+For those of us that stayed Sunday after the clinic there was a special lesson from

 I gained additional responsibility in July when I assumed the presidency of Alpaca Ontario.
 That hat was in addition to Alpaca Ontario webmaster and active member of the marketing committee.